 Cervical cancer used to be one of the most common causes of cancer death for American women.
-Between 1975 and 2006 the number of deaths from cervical cancer decreased dramatically, with mortality rates in 2006 at less than half of what they were in 1975.
+Between 1975 and 2007 the number of deaths from cervical cancer decreased dramatically, with mortality rates in 2007 at less than half of what they were in 1975.
 The main reason for this change is the use of the Pap test to find cervical cancer early.

-Cervical cancer is the eleventh most common cancer in Georgia women.
+Cervical cancer is the thirteenth most common cancer in U.S. women.
 A woman in the U.S. has approximately a 1 in 145 chance of being diagnosed with cervical cancer in her lifetime.
+It is expected that there will be 12,200 new cases of cervical cancer diagnosed in the U.S. in 2010, and that 4,210 women will die from the disease.